green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 ### Object

-Objects are again sets of boxes, but here you can access the boxes by their names (*key*).
+Objects are again sets of boxes, but here you can access the boxes by their names (*key*s).
 Objects are used to describe real life entities like a facebook post, which has a "content", "author", "date" and other attributes.

 ```js